 3. You Don't Have to Say Yes

-There's the engagement party, the bridal shower, the bachelorette party, the dress fittings, the bridesmaid dress shopping, the random bridesmaid get togethers in between.
-You don't have to make it to every event — but you do have to let the bride know in advance if you can't.
+There's the engagement party, the bridal shower, the bachelorette party, the dress fittings, the bridesmaid dress shopping, and the random bridesmaid get-togethers in between.
+You don't have to make it to every event—but you do have to let the bride know in advance if you can't.

 4. If You Have 99 Problems, Don't Let the Bride Know One